aku11i/kimochii-pointer/README.md

 yarn dev
 ```

-Demo page (`http://localhost:3000/demo.html`) will be opened automatically.
+The demo page (`http://localhost:3000/demo.html`) will be opened automatically.

 Then you can start development by editing `demo.html`, `demo.ts`, `src/`.